kushagra-shukla/NM396_Code_Black/README.md

 **Step-2** Download and install a PostgreSQL database, for ubuntu/debian users https://www.youtube.com/watch?v=M4RDizdaO9U

+OR

+if you have it installed already just start the Postgres server by running `sudo service postgresql start`

 **Step-3** Create new user and database in Postgres.

 **Step-4** Change the database credentials in `code_black/settings.py` with the ones you created in Step-3.